Jorge-GitHub/Roy/README.md

 }
 ```
 ---
-### Logging an object or any data.
+### Logging Objects or Data

-The following code demonstrates basic usage of Roy logging.
+The following code demonstrates the basic usage of Roy logging.
 Just add Roy.Logging to your using statements.
-Now you can run "LogAsync" method to log any object or primitive.
-No need for more configuration or object injection.
+You can now run the "LogAsync" method to log any object or primitive.
+There is no need for any further configuration or object injection.

 ```cs
 using Roy.Logging;